Giannis Taralidis

 Giannis Taralidis (Γιάννης Ταραλίδης; born 17 May 1981) is a Greek former professional footballer who played as a midfielder.

 Club career

 Taralidis started his career by APS Almopos Arideas.
 In 1999, at the age of 18 started his professional career with the Paniliakos.
-He remained in the club until the first half of 2003-04 season.
+He remained in the club until the first half of 2003–04 season.
 Paniliakos struggled between Super League and Football League during that period.

 In January 2004, Taralidis signed with Olympiacos, in which he remained until 2007.
 During that period, Olympiacos had a squad of renowned players in the same position as Taralidis (Karembeu, Yaya Toure, Ieroklis Stoltidis, Pantelis Kafes) so it was not easy for a young player to get equal opportunities for playing.
-On 18 February 2005 he made his first appearance with the club in the UEFA Europa League in a victory 1–0 against FC Sochaux.
+On 18 February 2005, he made his first appearance with the club in the UEFA Europa League in a victory 1–0 against Sochaux.